jhsiao999/peco/README.md

 ## Installation

-To install the package, follow the commands below
+To install the package, follow the commands below:

 ```
 install.packages("devtools")